-- Once the tomatillos, onions, and chiles appear blackened and soft, remove them from heat and de-stem and seed the chiles.
+- Once the tomatillos, onions, and chiles appear blackened and soft, remove them from heat and de-stem and seed the chiles (leave them in for extra heat).
 Add the cooked veggies to the rest of the ingredients in your blender.

-- Blend on medium-high until all ingredients are mixed together to your preference, about 1 minute (more time for a smoother consistency, and less for a chunkier texture).
-If it needs more liquid, add in extra vegetable broth 1-2 tbsp at a time.
+- Blend on medium-high until all ingredients are mixed together to your preference, about 1 minute (more time for a smoother consistency or less for a chunkier texture).
+If it needs more liquid, add in extra vegetable broth 1-2 tablespoon at a time.